-As applicable, SCCCS will provide parents, students and the District with copies of all appropriate student records and will otherwise assist students in transferring to their next school.
-All transfers of student records will be made in compliance with the Family Educational Rights and Privacy Act ("FERPA"), 20 U.S.C. § 1232g.
-SCCCS will ask the District to store original records of Charter School students.
-All student records of SCCCS shall be transferred to the District upon school closure.
-If the District will not or cannot store the records, SCCCS shall work with the County Office of Education to determine a suitable alternative location for storage.
+As applicable, SCCCS II will provide parents, students, and the County with copies of all appropriate student records and will otherwise assist students in transferring to their next school.
+All transfers of student records will be made in compliance with FERPA.
+SCCCS II will ask the County to store original records of Charter School students.
+All student records of SCCCS II shall be transferred to the County upon school closure.
+If the County will not or cannot store the records, SCCCS II shall work with the County Office of Education to determine a suitable alternative location for storage.